-Factory Orders in the United Kingdom averaged -18.78 Net Balance from 1977 until 2021, reaching an all time high of 21 Net Balance in May of 1988 and a record low of -79 Net Balance in October of 1980.
+Factory Orders in the United Kingdom averaged -18.39 Net Balance from 1977 until 2021, reaching an all time high of 22 Net Balance in September of 2021 and a record low of -79 Net Balance in October of 1980.
 This page provides the latest reported value for - United Kingdom CBI Industrial Trends Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United Kingdom CBI Industrial Trends Orders - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.
+United Kingdom CBI Industrial Trends Orders - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Factory Orders in the United Kingdom is expected to be 15.00 Net Balance by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom CBI Industrial Trends Orders is projected to trend around 8.00 Net Balance in 2022 and 5.00 Net Balance in 2023, according to our econometric models.